Rally Chile

-The Rally Chile is a Chilean rally competition based in Concepción and held throughout the Biobío region of Chile.
+Rally Chile is a rally competition based in Concepción and held throughout the Biobío region of Chile.
 It was first held in 2018 when it was run as a candidate event as part of a bid to join the World Rally Championship schedule.
 The candidate event was deemed successful and the rally was added to the 2019 calendar.
 The rally made Chile the thirty-second country to host the WRC since the championship was launched in 1973.